Ironhack-Berlin-FTWD-October-2022/guides/project-2-start.md

 # Project 2 Start

+### Setup repository on GitHub

-### One team member creates the repo on GitHub either in their personal account or as an organization.
-Then you add the others as collaborators. -> Settings -> Manage access
+One team member creates the repository on GitHub either in their **personal account** or as an **organization**.
+Add your other teammembers as collaborators:
+Settings -> Manage access

-### Start the project with Ironlauncher
+### Setup the project with Ironlauncher

+Use Ironlauncher to create the basic structure for your project:
 ```bash
 $ npx ironlauncher@latest <ProjectName>
 ```
-Choose: 'views' and 'no authorization'
+Choose: `views` and `no authorization`

-If ironlauncher is installed globally:
+If Ironlauncher is installed globally:
 ```bash
 $ ironlauncher <ProjectName>
 ```

-### Push the the project to GitHub - you have to also copy paste the line to add the remote repository
+### Push your project to GitHub

+Push the created project to GitHub:
 ```bash
 $ git init
 $ git remote add origin <url to your repository> // Copy this line from GitHub after you created your repository